 - Drain chickpeas.
 Using a colander, drain and rinse your chickpeas.
 On the outer surface, the chickpeas have a skin, which I recommend removing for an overall better hummus texture.
 Keep a small bowl to the side and separate the chickpeas with the skins removed.

 - Blend the ingredients.
 Using a high-speed blender or food processor with an "S" blade, add all of the ingredients, minus the milk.
 Blend for 3 minutes.
 Using a rubber spatula, scrape down the sides of the bowl and add the milk.
 Blend for another 2-3 minutes until smooth.
-(At this point If you'd like a thinner texture, add a splash of more milk.
+(At this point if you'd like a thinner texture, add a splash of more milk.
 The texture should resemble thick brownie batter, but will thicken a bit further when refrigerated.)

 Comments